Thursday, January 7, 2016

 WHAT IT ALL MEANS

-[Warning D. M. Murdock (now deceased) opposed the Lord God and refused to repent.
-She claimed that Moses was a myth and wrote a book to this effect (Did Moses Exist?
-The Myth of the Israelite Lawgiver).
-The Author of this book communicated with Dorothy M. Murdock (a.k.a.
-Acharya S.) and pointed her to archaeological evidence that verifies the Exodus account and Moses' existence.
-She refused to acknowledge the truth, challenged God and scoffed, claiming that Moses was a myth and the Ten Commandments are myths, while having claimed she had been raised a Christian.
-Be wise and read all the chapters and consider the truth contained within, because there is much more than what is in this summation.
-And your eternal salvation ought to begin as soon as possible.
-In fact, you really need to be sure of it—right now!
+[Warning Dorothy M. Murdock (a.k.a.
+Acharya S.) denied the Lord God, mocked Him, and refused to repent.
+Her claim: Moses is a myth.
+She even wrote the book Did Moses Exist?
+The Myth of the Israelite to justify her claim.
+Before she died, this writer communicated with Dorothy M. Murdock and pointed her to archaeological evidence that verifies the Exodus account and Moses' existence.
+Ms. Murdock refused to acknowledge the truth, challenged God, and scoffed that Moses and the Ten Commandments were myths; whereas she herself had been raised a Christian and knew all about the Bible.

-If you read the Bible and understand it, you will realize that the Ten Commandments are the Milk of the Word.
-The Ten Commandments are the milk of God's Word, and few Christians actually understand them.
-In which case, being perceptive, you can comprehend the reason so many people claiming to be Christians are not heard by God and do not get their prayers answered.
-Instead, they struggle in their walk and become weak in faith towards God, merely professing a belief and not actually knowing their Savior, because they have no abiding relationship with HIM.
+If you read the Bible and understand it, you will realize that the Ten Commandments are the milk of the Word; they are the milk of God's Word, and few Christians actually understand them.
+In this case, being perceptive, you can comprehend the reason so many people claiming to be Christians are not heard by God and do not get their prayers answered.
+Instead, they struggle in their walk and become weak in faith towards God, merely professing a belief and not actually knowing their Savior, because they have no abiding relationship with Him—Lord Jesus Christ!

 The Ten Commandments alone will not save anybody.
-Nevertheless, they are needed for understanding, so people can move on from the first step towards growing in faith in Lord Jesus Christ and becoming mature Christians who honor their word; who are humble; who exercise self control in all things and at all times.
-Without knowledge people miss out, suffer unnecessarily and perish.
-Therefore the Ten Commandments are essential to begin the walk that God desires for us (read Hebrews 5:7-6:1; Rom.
-3:20).]
+Nevertheless, they are needed for understanding so that people can move on from the first step towards growing in faith in Lord Jesus Christ and becoming mature Christians who honor their word, who are humble, and who exercise self-control in all things and at all times.
+Without knowledge, people miss out, suffer unnecessarily, and perish.
+Therefore, the Ten Commandments are essential to understand if we are to begin truly walking the walk that God desires for us (read Hebrews 5:7-6:1; Rom.
+3:20; 7:7).

-Some people like to believe that the Decalogue—the ten words that were written by the Finger of God—which was delivered by Moses has been taken from the Egyptian Book of the Dead, or the Babylonian Hammurabi’s Code of Laws.
-Apart from the fact they do not want to accept the truth, the reason doubters and non-believers say this is there are many similarities in the codes of behavior stipulated in those documents and the commandments, statutes and laws that Moses delivered to the Israelites.
-From the outset, it is obvious that if people are going to live together, and are disinclined to love each other, laws are needed to bring about justice and define what is acceptable behavior.
-This way there is no excuse for people committing crimes and making arbitrary decisions that are unjust and favor certain people over others.
-Unfortunately, partiality and injustice are evidenced today when celebrities, politicians, powerful executives and business people get punishment that is more lenient for their criminal behavior than other mortals possessing less status and influence within the community.
+Some people like to believe that the Decalogue—the ten words written by the Finger of God and delivered by Moses—has been taken from the Egyptian Book of the Dead, the Babylonian Hammurabi’s Code of Laws, or some other ancient work.
+Apart from the fact that they do not want to accept the truth, the reason doubters and non-believers say this is that there are many similarities between the codes of behavior stipulated in those documents and the commandments, statutes, and laws that Moses delivered to the Israelites.
+From the outset, it is obvious that if people are going to live together and are disinclined to love each other, laws are needed to bring about justice and define what is acceptable behavior.
+This way, there is no excuse for people committing crimes and making arbitrary decisions that are unjust because they favor certain people over others.
+Unfortunately, partiality and injustice are evidenced today when celebrities, politicians, powerful executives, and businesspeople receive punishment that is more lenient for their criminal behavior than that of other individuals possessing less status and influence within the community.

-One feature that distinguishes the Mosaic Covenant over these other codes is that the civil laws also were treated as a covenant between man and God, not just man and man—when people sin against other people, they also sin against God.
-People like to distinguish between religious and civil aspects of the Mosaic Covenant, but these laws were provided to the Israelites under a theocracy, not a monarchy like the other nations at the time.
-As a theocracy, this is how God expects a nation to govern itself as an Earthly entity.
-This is why the Old Testament ethos appears to be so different to the New Testament ethos of the Kingdom of God.
+One feature that distinguishes the Mosaic Covenant from these other codes is that the civil laws were treated as a covenant between man and God, not just between man and man—when people sin against other people, they also sin against God.
+People like to distinguish between the religious and civil aspects of the Mosaic Covenant, but these laws were provided to the Israelites under a theocracy, not a monarchy like those of other nations at the time.
+As a theocracy, God expects a nation to govern itself as an earthly entity; this is why the Old Testament ethos appears to be so different from the New Testament ethos of the Kingdom of God.

 Heart Surgery

-One requirement of the Mosaic code was that everyone has to circumcise his or her heart.
-This alone sets the Mosaic code apart from these other codes; for none has a requirement that every person is to circumcise his or her heart.
-But this is a requirement for every person who calls himself or herself, an Israelite, a Jew, or even a Christian.
-We can search any other writing deemed to be sacred religious Scripture, and we will not find this requirement.
-It is written only in the Bible.
+One requirement of the Mosaic Code is that everyone must circumcise his or her heart.
+This alone sets the Mosaic Code apart from these other codes, for none has a requirement that every person must circumcise his or her heart.
+But this is a requirement for every person who calls himself or herself an Israelite, a Jew, or even a Christian.
+We can search any other writing deemed to be sacred religious Scripture, and we will not find this requirement; it is written only in the Bible.

-John Wesley, who was mightily used of God, saw circumcision of the heart to be the difference in his own spiritual walk.
-While John Bunyan’s The Pilgrim’s Progress graphically illustrates the journey towards this critical juncture in eternity, where the spirits of men are made perfect.
+John Wesley, who was mightily used by God, saw the circumcision of the heart as the difference in his own spiritual walk.
+Additionally, John Bunyan’s The Pilgrim’s Progress graphically illustrates the journey toward this critical juncture in eternity, where the spirits of men are made perfect.

 “Circumcise therefore the foreskin of your heart, and be no longer stubborn.
 For the LORD your God is God of gods and Lord of lords, the great, the mighty, and the awesome God, who is not partial and takes no bribe” (Deuteronomy 10:16-17).

-What many of us Christians fail to realize is the significance of the Mosaic covenant overall in relation to prophecy and the weightier matters of law: justice, mercy and faith.
+What many of us Christians fail to realize is the significance of the Mosaic Covenant overall in relation to prophecy and the weightier matters of the law: justice, mercy, and faith.
 The book of Deuteronomy talks about blessings and curses.
-What is cursed brings misfortune and ill will.
-What is blessed brings good fortune and positive feelings about life.
+What is cursed brings misfortune and ill will, while what is blessed brings good fortune and positive feelings about life.
 These blessings and curses are prophetic in nature and help us grasp the manner in which we ought to conduct ourselves.
-They also require us to understand what justice, mercy and faith mean.
+They also require us to understand what justice, mercy, and faith mean.
 Therefore, along with the rest of the Scriptures, understanding the truth of the Ten Commandments can only benefit us—even though, contrary to many people’s belief, it is impossible to understand the Bible without understanding the only words that were written by the Finger of God, for they are the plumb line from which to begin to build an understanding of God’s plan and purpose for our lives.

-In many respects, it is common sense that if we want to have friends, we do not steal from people, bear false witness against them, commit adultery with their husbands or wives, or murder any of them.
-Just these four prohibitions should be sufficient for us to live in a civil community and show respect towards each other as human beings.
+In many respects, it is common sense that if we want to have friends, we should not steal from people, bear false witness against them, commit adultery with their husbands or wives, or murder any of them.
+Just these four prohibitions should be sufficient for us to live in a civil community and show respect toward each other as human beings.
 Instead, people commit murder, bear false witness against each other, steal from one another, and commit adultery on a wholesale basis.
-The reasons for this are often minimized in today’s society because the person committing the offense at the time was drunk, or was high on drugs, and was not really in control of his or her faculties.
-If the reasons for committing these offenses are not mitigated by substance abuse, they are mitigated by emotional abuse or physical abuse or sexual abuse—or from parental neglect as a child.
-In certain instances, even ethnic culture is proffered as an excuse for delinquent behavior and considered sufficient reason for a lack of responsibility or any need to be held to account.
+The reasons for this behavior are often minimized in today’s society because the person committing the offense at the time was drunk or high on drugs and was not really in control of his or her faculties.
+If the reasons for committing these offenses are not mitigated by substance abuse, they are often attributed to emotional, physical, or sexual abuse, or parental neglect during childhood.
+In certain instances, even ethnic culture is proffered as an excuse for delinquent behavior and is considered sufficient reason for a lack of responsibility or any need to be held accountable.

 Punishment and Discipline